Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 ## Collaborating on a repository

-The most important feature of git is its ability to allow multiple people to collaborate on a single repository.
+Version control software like Git can do much more than just remember changes to your files.
+It can allow multiple people to collaborate on a single repository, by synchronizing those changes between people and resolving conflicts between the different versions.

 I've created a repository that we can practice collaborating with: [https://github.com/Seamonsters-2605/git-practice](https://github.com/Seamonsters-2605/git-practice).
-Clone this repository to your computer and practice committing to it.
+Clone it to your computer (remember how to do that? check back in the document.) and practice committing to it.

-If multiple people try to commit at once, you'll run into a problem.
-GitHub won't let you push unless you have all of the existing commits from the repository.
-You'll see an error message like `Updates were rejected because the remote contains work that you do not have locally.
-This is usually caused by another repository pushing to the same ref.` You can remedy this with the command `git pull`, which brings all the changes that others have made back to your local copy of the repository.
+With multiple people committing to this repository at once, we're going to quickly run into problems.
+GitHub won't let you push unless you have all of the existing commits from the repo.
+So if someone else made a change after you cloned the repo, when you try to push you'll see an error message like `Updates were rejected because the remote contains work that you do not have locally.` You can remedy this with the command `git pull`, which brings all the changes that others have made back to your local copy of the repository.

-At this point Git will need to merge the changes other people made with the changes you made.
+At this point Git will need to merge the changes that others made with the changes that you made.
+Git attempts to do this automatically, and is often successful.
+When Git merges two different versions of a file, it creates a new commit to unite the separate branches of history.
 It might open up a file in VS Code and ask you to enter a commit message.
 You can just close this file to keep the default message it generates.

-This will allow Git to finish pulling changes from the repository.
-After this, you should be able to push.
+If the merge was successful, you now should be able to push.

-For now, we're embracing the chaos.
+To avoid conflicts like this, it's best practice to create new branches for your changes.
+But for now, we're going to embrace the chaos.
 Edit the text file in master and push your changes.
-If you get errors, pull and sort out the merge conflict and then recommit/push.
+If you get errors, `git pull`, sort out the merge conflict, and recommit/push.

-But since this is a complicated process, especially when there are many people working at once, it's much easier to work on your changes on a separate branch.

-When merging your branch back onto the master, you might get conflicts if the master has been changed since you pulled.